saanvivinod/True-Bakes/README.md

 - **Vercel**: Import your Git repository
 - **Replit**: Already configured with a workflow - just click Run

+> **Important Note**: This site uses relative paths (e.g., `assets/image.jpg`, `css/styles.css`) to ensure compatibility with both root-level hosting and subdirectory deployments like GitHub Pages.
+When adding new assets or modifying the code, always use relative paths without leading slashes to maintain this compatibility.

 ## Replacing Placeholder Images

 The site currently uses stock placeholder images.
 To add your real bakery photos from Instagram: